pelithne/client-credentials-flow-with-APIM/README.md

 What this policy will do, is to

 * Evaluate that the "Audience" is correct.
 In other words, we make sure that the token targets our API.
-* Evaluate that the appid is correct.
+* Evaluate that the appids are correct.
 In other words, we make sure that the user is allowed to use the API
 * Evaluate that the role "API.Request" had the correct RBAC permissions to use the API.

 ## Try it out

-You have already used postman (or similar, like Insomnia) to get the Access Token
+You have already used postman (or similar, like Insomnia) to get the Access Token for e.g. Daemon-1

 <p align="left">
   <img width="100%"  src="./media/postman.png">